 Material size and parts layout affect shipping costs.
 For example, if your project contains full-length 36" balsa sheets and full 12 x 24" ply sheets, we may have to ship the cut wood in two separate boxes.
 For simplicity, cut that 36" balsa sheet into a 24 and a 12 or two 18's so that they fit in the same box as the plywood.

 We have a large number of international customers.
 International shipping costs increase dramatically when the package has a dimension larger than 36".
-This is significant, because a 36" long balsa sheet has to go in a 38" long shipping box.
+This is significant, because a 36" long balsa sheet has to go in a 38" long shipping box for padding.
 Cut the 36" balsa sheet into a 24 and a 12 or two 18's so that they can fit in a 36" or smaller box.

-CAD DRAWING GUIDELINES AND TECHNIQUESWe accept .DXF, .DWG, .CDR and .TCW (version 20 and earlier) vector drawing files.
+CAD DRAWING GUIDELINES AND TECHNIQUESWe accept .DXF, .DWG, .CDR (version 8 and earlier), and .TCW (version 2018 and earlier) vector drawing files.
 No other file types are acceptable.

 We work in inches.
 If you send a file in metric dimensions, we will scale it by 0.03937